madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ### WordPress is free, secure and fast

-WordPress is free to use and if you're not messing up, it is secure and fast.
+WordPress is completely free to use and if you're not messing up, it is secure and fast.
 The other day I read that ==WP core is responsible for only 0.6% of vulnerabilities, the other 99.4% are custom made by plugins and themes==. [^1]

+WordPress sites get hacked.
+That's just a fact.
+But, so do other sites on the internet, we can just as well say websites get hacked.
+It's just that very _very_ many websites use WordPress.
+Hackers know the system and possible vulnerabilities.
+And these vulnerabilities we usually create ourselves, and not WordPress core.
+What we can do efficiently against hacking attempts is a separate blog post, but here is one of the most important tips: look for a good hosting platform.
+It's worth spending a little more money here!
+A good hosting also has a good service team that will help you quickly if there is a problem.
+Everything else is, as I said, outside the scope of what I want to write here.
+But know: if you do it right, it is very hard for hackers to get to your data or to exploit your website.

+When it comes to speed, I recommend this slightly angry video made by Alex Young.
+It pretty much says it all.

+{% youtube 'rhWhBi7W14A', 'How To Make A SLOW WordPress Site' %}

-WordPress is easy to optimize for SEO, has eCommerce possibilities, and thanks to the plugin "Advanced Custom fields" great flexible content fields.
+Also, WordPress is easy to optimize for SEO, has eCommerce possibilities, and thanks to the plugin "Advanced Custom fields" great flexible content fields.

 The community is huge, and I have yet to encounter a problem that wasn't either already solved before or that I wasn't helped with instantly.

-Also, a lot of clients have worked with the WordPress backend before and they are comfortable with it.
+Finally, a very important point: WordPress has been around for a long time, many customers have already worked with the WordPress backend and are familiar with it.

 ## What’s there to dislike?